As if every child is our own

 RPS19-deficient Diamond-Blackfan Anemia (DBA) is a rare, pediatric bone marrow failure syndrome characterized by a patient’s inability to produce red blood cells (RBCs).
 RBCs carry oxygen throughout the body, without them human beings cannot survive.

 DBA is considered an ultra-rare pediatric and orphan disease.
-APR-2020, Apriligen’s lead therapeutic candidate has been granted Orphan Drug and Rare Pediatric Disease designation by both the US Food and Drug Administration (FDA) and the European Medicines Agency (EMA).
-It is estimated that there are approximately 5,000 patients living with DBA and between 50-100 new cases per year, globally.
+APR-2020, Apriligen’s lead therapeutic candidate has been granted Orphan Drug, Rare Pediatric Disease, Fast Track and Rare Disease Evidence Principles (RDEP) designations by the US Food and Drug Administration (FDA) and Orphan Drug Designation by European Medicines Agency (EMA).
+It is estimated that there are approximately 5,000 - 10,000 patients living with DBA and between 50-100 new cases per year, globally.
 Due to this low incidence rate, new therapies with better outcomes and side-effect profiles have been slow to develop.

 Our Therapy and Process